turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlerenderable_api.rst

 Set the :ref:`ParticleSystem <particlesystem>` to be rendered by this renderable.
 This method should not be used whilst the renderable is inside a :ref:`Scene <scene>`.

-This call will override any previous calls to `setSystem` or `setLazySystem`.

 **Syntax** ::

     renderable.setSystem(system);